angr/angr-targets/Readme.md

 In the ConcreteTarget class docstrings you can find the detailed definition of the methods and the types of arguments/return values

-Currently we have implemented 2 targets:
+Currently we support only 1 target:
-- `AvatarGDBTarget`: Connects to a gdbserver instance which is running the process to synchronize the state with.
+- `AvatarGDBTarget`: Connects to a gdbserver instance.
-- `RadareTarget`: Connects to a r2 instance.
-- `IDAConcreteTarget`: Uses the memory backend provided by the IDA Pro debugger.

 ## Install